joelfan/OjsStatistics/README.md

 Collection of programs to produce statistics on OJS

 This project is a collection of programs that collect and then visualize statistics from PKP OJS (https://github.com/pkp/ojs).
-It is composed of two main part:
+It is composed of two main parts:
 1) the first part collects the data and prepares the data files.
 This part runs asynch, that means it is deferred periodically.
 We make it run, for example, once in a month.
 2) the second part visualizes the data